From the desk of Harsh Strongman

 Subj: How to be Interesting (and how to make life more fun!)

 This article is focused on improving your overall vibe and personality.

 If you are considered a “boring” person or you feel that you are boring, you should take 3 months to 1 year off (depending on the severity) to fix that.

-Here are some things that can help you become (and seem) more interesting:
+Here are some things that can help you become (and seem) a more interesting guy:

 Juxtaposition is something that is presented together but conveys the opposite message.

 In other words, they are parts of your personality that do not fit together into general “personality templates” that people have in their heads.

 For example, if you are someone who is studious and nerdy, people expect you to be physically weak: fat or thin and frail.
 Now if you are visibly muscular and shredded, people will find that extremely interesting.
 It violates the “norm” and makes them question their assumptions.

 It signals that you have a full personality, that you’re not just someone who got pushed around by life like everyone else.